breandan/kotlingrad/README.md

 }
 ```

-Now, we can use this context elsewhere in our code to define another extension function, `Expr.multiplyByTwo`, which performs the multiplication by calling our like so:
+Now, we can use this context elsewhere in a project to define another extension, `Expr.multiplyByTwo`, which performs the multiplication inside a `DoubleContext`, using the operator overload we defined above:

 ```kotlin
 fun Expr<Double>.multiplyByTwo() = with(DoubleContext) { 2 * this } // Uses `*` operator in DoubleContext